 You will have a number of tests to determine the extent of the blockage and the procedure required.
 If you are not already in hospital, you will be asked to attend the hospital for a pre- operative assessment before your operation.
 This will allow time for tests to be done to ensure you are fit for surgery.
 You will be able to talk to one of the vascular specialist nurses who will answer any questions you have.
-You will be given instructions about medication (if any) you may need to stop taking before the operation.

 You will be admitted on the day of the operation (a letter will be sent to you with instructions including when to stop eating and drinking).
-The nurses will help you to prepare for theatre.
-You will be given a general anaesthetic (this is the only option for this operation).
-You will be visited by the anaesthetist who will explain the anaesthetic and give you the opportunity to ask any questions.
+The nurses will help you prepare for theatre.
+You will either be given a general anaesthetic (where you will be asleep throughout the procedure) or an epidural (spinal) anaesthetic (where a tube is placed in your back through which local anaesthetic and strong painkillers can be administered).
+The anaesthetist will visit you on the ward before your operation to discuss this and answer any questions you may have about the anaesthetic.
 If you are diabetic, care will be taken to monitor and control your blood sugars.
 This may require a needle in your arm with a special drip called a sliding scale.